asariprado/PyAtoms/README.md

 ### For windows users:
-- Make sure python is installed in the enviornment
+- Make sure python is installed and that its path is set in your environment
 - To check if it is, open the command line and type
     ```
     python -V
     ```
+- Alternatively, if you installed python, NumPy, SciPy, etc. through Anaconda for Windows, you can run the above code through the Anaconda prompt.

 ##
 ## How to use ?